andrew/ultimate-awesome/README.md

 - [awesome-homematic](https://github.com/homematic-community/awesome-homematic) - A curated list of Homematic related links :sparkles:.
 - [awesome-kysely](https://github.com/kysely-org/awesome-kysely) - A curated list of Kysely resources, tools, utilities and applications.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
+- [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-kafka](https://github.com/dharmeshkakadia/awesome-kafka) - Everything about Apache Kafka.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.
 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-mind-network](https://github.com/mind-network/awesome-mind-network) - List of Codes by Mind Network.
 - [awesome-amqp](https://github.com/xinchen10/awesome-amqp) - A curated list of AMQP 1.0 resources.
+- [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [awesome-deep-reinforcement-learning](https://github.com/jgvictores/awesome-deep-reinforcement-learning) - Curated list for Deep Reinforcement Learning (DRL): software frameworks, models, datasets, gyms, baselines.
 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
-- [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.